-Italy is one of the most popular destinations in the world with so many world famous places to visit.
+Italy is one of the most popular destinations in Europe with so many world famous places to visit.

-From ancient cities, beautiful lakes, picturesque beaches and some of the most important holy sites, you could spend a lifetime exploring Italy and sill not see all the highlights.
+From ancient attractions, beautiful lakes, picturesque beaches and some of the most important holy sites, you could spend a lifetime exploring Italy and sill not see all the highlights.

-But to help give you an idea for the best to go, we have put together a guide to the best tourist attractions you really need to see.
+Yo help give you an idea for where to go on a first time trip to Italy, we have put together a guide to the best tourist attractions you really need to see.

 Don’y leave Italy without visiting these locations.